ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-multiple-group-columns/index.md

 This is demonstrated in the following example, note the following:

+- There are two active row groups as the supplied `country` and `year` column definitions have `rowGroup=true` declared.

 - Separate group columns are displayed for `country` and `year` as `groupDisplayType = 'multipleColumns'`.

-- The `country` and `year` columns used for grouping are hidden, by enabling the `hide` column property, as they are redundant.
+- The `country` and `year` columns are not shown in the grid as `hide=true` is set on their column definitions.

-<grid-example title='Multiple Group Columns' name='multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>
+<grid-example title='Enabling Multiple Group Columns' name='enabling-multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Group Column Configuration